junwatu/blogel/README.md

 Another static page generator but simpler and spesific.
 I built it for fun and to generate my static blog pages :smile:.

 The workflow is simple just like when you are blogging, writing page via web editor and then save it as draft or just publish it on cloud or github.
-When you publishing page Blogel will generate it as static page and then upload it on cloud or github.

 >  NOTE: it's alpha! so i don't guarantee this app will works like it should